MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-persistence.md

 ## Persist holograms for multiple devices

 You can use [Azure Spatial Anchors](/azure/spatial-anchors/overview) to create a durable cloud anchor from a local world anchor.
 Your app can locate the cloud anchor across multiple HoloLens, iOS, and Android devices, even if the devices aren't together at the same time.
 Because cloud anchors are persistent, multiple devices can see content rendered relative to that anchor in the same physical location over time.

-To get started building shared experiences in Unity, try out the five-minute [Azure Spatial Anchors Unity quickstarts](/azure/spatial-anchors/unity-overview).
-Once you're up and running with Azure Spatial Anchors, you can [create and locate anchors in Unity](/azure/spatial-anchors/concepts/create-locate-anchors-unity).